minhad-mahmud2500/Exam2/README.md

 ## Lexical Rules

-Each Token / Lexical should be seperated by a space
+Each Token /lexame should be seperated by a space

 Code starts with `GO` and ends with `GOAL`.All the statements are between the blocks